caetanovidal/Rag-challenge-01/README.md

 Fallback: In case the response is "Not found in the document", rewrite the user question and try again using a BM25 search instead of semantic search.

+**Next Steps**: The next steps would be adding LangGraph and transforming every function into a node or tool to create a more robust and modular agentic workflow.

-Resume: I learned a lot about RAG in the last week.
+**Resume**: I learned a lot about RAG in the last week.
 I tried to create a simple RAG with indexing, routing, query translation, retrieval, and generation.